 Hanukkah is an eight-day Jewish holiday commemorating the rededication of the Holy Temple in Jerusalem and is celebrated for eight nights and days in late November-December.
-Also known as the Festival of Lights, Hannukah is observed by lighting candles on the nine-branched menorah, one additional light on each night of the holiday.
+Also known as the Festival of Lights, Hanukkah is observed by lighting candles on the nine-branched menorah, one additional light on each night of the holiday.
 The Washington, D.C. area has a sizable Jewish population and there are many special events around the region to celebrate the holiday.
 Here is a guide to the most popular events for this year.

-The 2017 holiday is December 12-20.
+The 2018 holiday is December 2 to December 10.

-Chanukah Festival in Alexandria - December 18, 2017, 6:30 p.m.
-The Lyceum, 201 S. Washington St. Alexandria, VA.
-Chabad Lubavitch of Alexandria-Arlington sponsors a Menorah Lighting, dreidels, lakes and donuts.
-(703) 370-2774.
+Chabad Lubavitch of Alexandria-Arlington sponsors a Menorah Lighting, dreidels, lakes, and donuts.

 This special event is centered around an ice menorah carving show, menorah lighting, and ice skating.
 It is held in early December from 6 p.m. to 9 p.m. at the Pentagon Row Ice Rink in Arlington, VA.
 Tickets cost $10 per person, including skate rentals.
 Chanukah on Ice is hosted by Chabad Lubavitch of Alexandria-Arlington.